peacekimjapan/api-guidelines/Guidelines.md

 2. **Sorting**.
 The potentially filtered list is sorted according to the sort criteria.
 3. **Pagination**.
 The materialized paginated view is presented over the filtered, sorted list.
 This applies to both server-driven pagination and client-driven pagination.

-## 10 Delta queries
+## 10 델타 쿼리
-Services MAY choose to support delta queries.
+Services MAY choose to support 델타 쿼리.

 ### 10.1 Delta links
 Delta links are opaque, service-generated links that the client uses to retrieve subsequent changes to a result.